JabRef/user-documentation/en/Search.md

 - Global search
   - activated:
     - the search query will be taken over when switching tabs
-    - the external search result window will show matches in all database
+    - the external search result window will show matches in all databases
   - deactivated:
     - each tab will remember its search query
     - the external search result window will only show matches in the current database